vimond/replay/plans.md

 ## Naming ideas

+Avoid fancy names, but it needs to stand out for some practical reasons.

+### Replay

+Short for _React player_.

+npm: `vimond-replay` since `replay` is taken.
+Full player component: `<Replay />`.

+### re-play

+Less misunderstandings and currently available as npm package name.
+However, bad style using unnecessary characters.

+### react-player-kit

+A bit long.
+And should we avoid using React as part of the name?

+### Discarded ideas:

 *v-player* for full player and *v-stream* for video engine?

 ```<Vstream/> <VStream/> <vStream/>```

 ```<Vplayer/> <VPlayer/> <vPlayer/>```

-No, forget about it, that's too ugly.
+That's just too ugly.

 # The view: Player with controls

-## Video view
+## VideoStreamer

+Different streaming components can be plugged in for different purposes.

-### Premium video engine
+### Premium content and modern browsers

-Initially the full Vimond video engine.
-However, modernise and streamline API and config in v3 of the React component.

-Best naming suggestion yet: `<VideoStreamer/>`
+Latest Shaka Player version for DASH playback in all modern non-Apple browsers.
+HTML playback for Safari.
+DRM support.
+No support for IE11 on Windows 7.

+`<PremiumVideoStreamer />`

+### Stream inspection for content producers

+Latest Shaka Player, HLS.js, HTML support.
+Can perhaps consider Dash.js with smooth support.

+`<MultiFormatVideoStreamer />`

+### HLS and modern browsers

+HLS.js and native Safari HLS support with HTML.
+No DRM support.

+`<HlsVideoStreamer />`

+### Multiple and legacy technologies

+Intended for Streamlab.
+Shaka 1.x, Shaka 2.x with logging added, Dash.js with smooth support, Flash, Silverlight, HLS.js, HTML.
+DRM support.

+`<LabVideoStreamer />`

-### Simple HTML5 video wrapper
+### Basic HTML video element wrapper

-Later, create a simple replacement covering HTML5 video, with the streamlined API.
+In the npm package, include a simple implementation covering HTML5 video, with the streamlined API.
 This might be open-sourced.

+`<BasicVideoStreamer />`

-### Mock streamer component
+### ✓ Mock streamer component

 For "design mode", to be used with e.g. Styleguidist.
+Simulates playback state and allows manipulating it.

+`<MockVideoStreamer />`

 ## Controls, overlays, UI containers